 Every member of Central Electric has shares in capital credits.
 The more electricity you buy and the longer you use the service, the more monetary equity (allocations) you accumulate.
 Allocations are the total sum of annual equity accrued by the member during their prior year of service.

 Each spring, members receive notification of capital credits acquired the previous year.
-In a fall meeting, the Board of Directors determines if a percentage of capital credits will be paid out, and if so, what amount it will be.
+In the fall, the Board of Directors determines if a percentage of capital credits will be paid out, and if so, what amount it will be.
 The board makes the decision based on the financial condition of the cooperative.
 If Central Electric incurred additional costs for repairs due to storms, putting in underground cable, upgrading equipment etc., the board may decide to forgo retiring capital credits that year.
 When the decision is made to do a refund, active members will receive a credit on their December bill.
 Inactive members will receive a check.

 Central Electric needs to maintain adequate cash flow and collateral to show stability to obtain loans.
 If the business showed no margin/profit, Central Electric would be unstable and unable to build, improve or maintain its electric system.